sollecitom/software-product-development-blog/content/posts/2023/2023-11-12-organizational-principles-for-effectiveness.md

 The company should set goals, in terms of qualitative improved user behaviour on the product, and the teams should produce ideas to reach these goals.
 The assumptions behind each idea should be validated, using the existing data, or using product discovery techniques.
 The most promising idea, based on the data, should be attempted first.
 This does not mean the whole idea should be built, but only an initial step, to gain further validation that the idea will work out.
 If the initial step is working well in the hands of customers, then a second small step should be attempted.
 Every task should be associated with a step.

 This is, in a nutshell, the GIST framework codified by Itamar Gilad, and it's an excellent way of running a product company.
 Mind that in such an organization, budget is allocated fluidly based on demand, rather than be frozen in large chunks upfront.
 It's the teams and the goals that get funded, not the ideas, the steps, or the tasks.

+## Roles

+Apart from product developers (of all sorts, backgrounds, calibre, specialty, etc.), the only possible roles are:

+1. Cross-functional lead (CFL): responsible to coordinate and shepherd a tribe.
+People with different skills, seniority, or expertise align to the cross-functional lead of the tribe they're in.
+A cross-functional lead e.g., "Cross-Functional Lead, Savings", can come from any background, even if experience in software development and product management are both heavily recommended.
+2. Function lead (FL): responsible to coordinate work and initiatives within their function.
+People within that function liaise with the function lead, but are aligned to the cross-functional lead of the tribe they're in.
+A function lead should be a very senior member of their function.
+As an example, a "Function Lead, Legal" role should be a very senior corporate solicitor; legal experts in the various tribes all align to their tribe's CFL, but liaise with the Legal FL as well.
+3. Managers: managers are coordinators and shepherds of processes, and work at inner levels in the outside-in organization.
+Nobody manages people, only processes.
+Specifically, managers coordinate the continuous improvement of the processes they focus on, liaising with CFLs, FLs, and product developers.
+A manager should be intimate with the way the work their process aims at improving works.
+As an example, a software development manager should be intimate with how software development works.
+This typically means they must have a strong background in software development.
+4. CEO: TODO
+5. Founders: TODO

 ##### TODO